Stone Age art in Germany tells of our ancestors' creativity – DW – 08/06/2024

 Other Venus figurines, estimated to be around 10,000 years younger, have been found throughout Europe, and some researchers suspect people used them to worship mother goddesses.

 Other finds, such as pieces of jewelry and a flute made from swan neck bones, which is considered to be the oldest musical instrument in the world, testify to the high culture of the Stone Age people.
-So now we know that our ancestors were anything but dumb cavemen, but were hunter-gatherers with a high level of spirituality and the ability to express themselves through art and music.
+So now we know that our ancestors were far from being simple cavemen, but were hunter-gatherers with a high level of spirituality and the ability to express themselves through art and music.

 Caves are a UNESCO World Heritage Site

 The meaning of the recently discovered small otter is open to interpretation.
-Nicholas Conard hesitates to ascribe to it any specific symbolism, but he suggests it could be evidence of people's admiration for the otter's ability to catch fish, saying, "People ate a lot of fish back then."
-There is no doubt the otter shows, "that people back then were much more involved with aquatic animals than we previously thought," said Conard at the presentation of the find.
+Nicholas Conard hesitates to ascribe to it any specific symbolism, but he suggests it could be evidence of people's admiration for the otter's ability to catch fish.

+"People ate a lot of fish back then," Connard said.
+There is no doubt the otter shows, "that people back then were much more involved with aquatic animals than we previously thought," he added when presenting the find.

 Since 2017, the caves in the Danube and Lone valleys have been part of the UNESCO World Heritage Site Caves and Ice Age Art in the Swabian Jura.
 While tourists are guided through the caves, the excavations continue.
 Each new discovery brings us closer to the lives of our Stone Age ancestors.